 UTHealth supports the educational, research and service activities of its students by sponsoring and reimbursing certain approved travel activities and expenditures.
-All student travel funded by the university must be approved by Auxiliary Enterprises, University Travel.
+All student travel funded or to be reimbursed by the university must use contracted agencies to purchase airfare or rent a car as provided by Auxiliary Enterprises, University Travel.